 Can someone else drive my car?

-- Can your babysitter use your car to drive your kids to the swimming pool?
+- Can my babysitter use my car to drive my kids to the swimming pool?

-- Can your brother-in-law borrow your car for the weekend?
+- Can my brother-in-law or other family member borrow my car for the weekend?

-- Will my friends insurance cover any damages?
+- Will my friend's insurance cover any damages I cause while driving their vehicle?

-"When you have someone you employ, such as a nanny or a nurse who will be a regular driver, contact your insurance agent about your policy," Salvatore recommends.
+"When you have someone you employ, such as a nanny or a nurse, who will be a regular, additional driver in your household, contact your insurance agent about your policy," Salvatore recommends.
 "He or she may need to be added to it."

-Because the policy terms and state laws can vary widely, always contact your insurance agent before loaning out your car—or any other motor vehicle, such as a motorcycle, boat, personal watercraft, snowmobile, ATV, or RV.
+Because the policy terms and state laws can vary widely, always contact your insurance agent before loaning out your car, or other motor vehicle, such as: a motorcycle, boat, personal watercraft, snowmobile, ATV or RV.

 As with anything else, use good judgment and common sense.
+Make sure you are fully aware of the liability you may be opening yourself, and your auto policy, up to before handing over your keys.
 "Don't be cavalier about lending your car," adds Salvatore.
 "If you know someone isn't a good driver, think twice about giving your permission.
 Any crash they're in could go on your insurance record."